 Preheat the broiler to high.
 Heat the olive oil on medium-high heat in a 12 inch cast iron skillet.
 Toss the chicken in the spices and add to the skillet.
-Sauté for 4-5 minutes on each side, then remove the chicken from the skillet and set aside.
+Sauté for 4-5 minutes or until done on each side, then remove the chicken from the skillet and set aside.

 Chop onion and peppers and add to the skillet, sauté until soft, about 10 minutes.
 Add in a little more olive oil if you think things look like they need a little moisture!
 Add the flour to the veggies and stir to evenly coat.
 Add the chicken broth and stir, being sure to scrape up any delicious brown bits left over from the chicken!
 Let the sauce thicken on medium-high heat about 3-4 minutes.
 Now is the time to get your cooled chicken, cut it into chunks, and add it back in!

 Next add the cream cheese.
 After the cheese has melted, throw in the black beans and chilies, stir to combine and then turn off the heat.
 Utterly delicious in and of itself, but wait!
 There’s more!